What is BioShell ?

 A versatile library for python scripting.
 BioShell modules can be loaded into any jython implementation written in Java, e.g. Jython.
 The modules can also be used to develope Java application.
 See Library modules page for overview of the libary.
 Example scripts may be found on Scripts library page.
 At some point one should read BioShell API.

-BioShell has been designed as a suite of programs designed for pre- and post-processing in protein structure modeling protocols.
-The package provides a convenient set of tools for in conversion between various sequence and structure formats.
-It is also possible to calculate simple properties of protein conformations.
+The original BioShell package was designed as a suite of programs designed for pre- and post-processing in protein structure modeling protocols.
+The package has been providing a convenient set of tools for in conversion between various sequence and structure formats.
+It has been also possible to calculate simple properties of protein conformations.
+The very first commands (e.g. HCPM for clustering protein structures) were implemented in C, later on the development switched to C++.

 BioShell is a closed-source package that publicly available for academic non-profit institutions.